mvolkmann/blog/src/neovim-plugins.md

 See an example Neovim plugin in {% aTargetBlank "https://github.com/mvolkmann/autorun.nvim", "GitHub" %}.
+This opens a new buffer in a vertical split, prompts for a file matching pattern (ex. `*.lua`), and prompts for a command to run if any matching files are saved (ex. `lua demo.lua`).
+Each time the command is run, the contents of the new buffer are replaced anything the command writes to stdout or stderr.
+This is great for debugging apps that have command-line output.

 To configure use of this plugin, create the file `~/.config/nvim/lua/user/plugins/autorun.lua` containing the following: